Prerelease:Plants vs. Zombies (Windows, Mac OS X)

 As seen in earlier concept art for the game, the player was to fight against aliens rather than zombies.
 This concept is derived from another PopCap game, Insaniquarium.
 Some sketches show plants that do not appear in the final version.
 It also suggests that Jalapeno was going to be bound to the ground, rather than hovering slightly like in the final.

 Various plants, some of which sporting different designs.
-There is a Peashooter with 4 leaves like a Repeater (or a Repeater with no eyebrows like a Peashooter), a Spikerock that appears to have no spike crowns on its head (as seen in the 0.1.1.1014 Bloom and Doom build, a Coffee Bean that has wings (a feature seen in some promo art), a Kernel-pult that doesn't have eyebrows or a bucket to shoot its corn, and a Cactus that uses its elongated form to pop Balloon Zombies.
+There is a Peashooter with 4 leaves which then became the repeater, a Spikerock that appears to have no spike crowns on its head (as seen in the 0.1.1.1014 Bloom and Doom build, a Coffee Bean that has wings (a feature seen in some promo art), a Kernel-pult that doesn't have eyebrows or a bucket to shoot its corn, and a Cactus that uses its elongated form to pop Balloon Zombies.
 Some of the art featured here was reused for the HD version of PVZ for iPads and Android tablets.

-Several different scrapped zombie designs, showing off a female zombie with a cluster of bandages on her head, what is most likely an early Jack-In-The-Box design holding a live(?) monkey instead of a jack-in-the-box, an original Buckethead design that reveals what appeared to be blood on its bucket as mere red paint, a zombie wearing a hoodie, a more tank-like Imp or early design of a Gargantuar, and another design of a possible Gargantuar carrying its telephone pole.
+Several different scrapped zombie designs, showing off a zombie with a cluster of bandages on its head, what is most likely an early Jack-In-The-Box design with a monkey on top of the box, an original Buckethead design that reveals what appeared to be blood on its bucket as mere red paint, a zombie wearing a hoodie, a more tank-like Imp or early design of a Gargantuar, and another early design of the Gargantuar carrying its telephone pole.

 More zombies.
 We can see what appear to be another early Jack-in-the-Box zombie that's going for less of a "mental asylum escapee" vibe in favor of a clown aesthetic, the infamous early backup dancer zombie (but without a face), a Dog Zombie, as seen in the 0.1.1.1014 build (albeit less crudely drawn), a zombie that looks like some sort of mother, and a possible other Gargantuar design.